6.5×53mmR

-The 6.5×53mmR, originally and more correctly produced as the 6.5×53.5mmR, and in the early Imperial (English) nomenclature also known as the .256 Mannlicher, is a late 19th-century rimmed centerfire military rifle cartridge similar to other early smokeless powder designs.
+The 6.5×53mmR, originally and more correctly produced as the 6.5×53.5mmR, and in imperial system nomenclature known as the .256 Mannlicher, is a late 19th-century rimmed centerfire military rifle cartridge similar to other early smokeless powder designs.

 History and description

 It's generally assumed that Mannlicher derived his 6.5 mm cartridge from an experimental 6.5 mm rimmed Luigi Scotti design, a precursor of the 6.5×52mm Carcano, which was provided to him by the Italian government in 1890 in order to build a rifle for it.

 Mannlicher's Model 1891 rifle was adopted by Romania in 1892 as the Mannlicher M1893 and the Netherlands in 1895.
 They used the first of a series of 6.5 mm Mannlicher cartridges which became the standard service rifle cartridge for the Romanian Mannlicher M1893 from 1893 to 1938, and the Dutch Geweer M. 95 from 1895 to 1945.
 Dutch ammunition with cartridge cases made of brass (pre-occupation) or steel (under German occupation) may be encountered on the American surplus market.
 In both instances, the primer pocket is Berdan-style, of an unusual type (Roth-patent), and features a central flash hole running through the center of the integral Berdan anvil.
 When examining fired cases from the inside with a flashlight, this design gives the false impression of a Boxer primed cartridge case.

-Portugal's Navy adopted this cartridge for the Mannlicher Model 1896, officially known as “Espingarda Portuguesa Mod.
-1896”.
+Portugal's Navy adopted this cartridge for the Mannlicher Model 1896, officially known as "Espingarda Portuguesa Mod.
+1896".
 It was also used by artillery and cavalry units of the Esercito.
 It was used only shortly until the adoption of the Mauser-Vergueiro, and most were then sent to the colonies.
 The AE (Arsenal do Esercito) made "M96" 6,5x53R ammo well into the 1930s.